 The rise in popularity of inslab heated floors in New Zealand has led Central Heating New Zealand over the past 4 years, to build on research and feedback from Europe as to the suitability of cooling the slabs to provide cooling relief comfort for the warmer months.

-We have been involved in a range of commercial radiant underfloor cooling projects with the first one being the Halswell Residential College in Christchurch where we worked closely with the consultant for a successful heating and cooling underfloor system commissioned in 2016.
+We have been involved in a range of commercial radiant underfloor cooling projects with the first one being the Halswell Residential College in Christchurch where we worked closely with the consultant for successful heating and cooling underfloor system commissioned in 2016.

 Since then we have undertaken testing at our own premises in Pilkington way, cooling the 200m2 showroom underfloor system and monitoring performance and the actual feeling to the staff.